They Thought This HIV Strategy Couldn't Work. But It Did

 And in early June, a study of a single community in KwaZulu-Natal done by Doctors Without Borders showed that engaging patient groups, local health workers and political leaders encourages people to be tested and treated.
 The study provided preliminary evidence that widespread outreach could decrease the spread of HIV in a poor area.

 The U.N. has set eliminating the public health threat of HIV as a goal for the year 2030.
 Is that possible?
-Cohen quickly says yes, if an adequate effort is made – if every HIV infected person can be found, started on treatment and convinced to stay on treatment.
+Cohen quickly says yes, if an adequate effort is made — if every HIV infected person can be found, started on treatment and persuaded to stay on treatment.
 PopART co-leader Richard Hayes hesitates before answering.
 "I think it can be done," he finally says.
 "But I think it will be a real challenge."

 Joanne Silberner, a former health policy correspondent for NPR, is a freelance journalist living in London.